The 10 Best Breweries in Indiana! By

 Indiana might be known for its tenderloin, hot dogs, and antiques, but she is also well known for her local hand-crafted beer!
 From Indianapolis to Kokomo, you’ll find some of the coolest breweries around right here in Indiana.
 Check out our 10 favorites!

-The Tin Man Brewery has only been open in Evansville since December of last year, but it already has quite the fan club.
+The Tin Man Brewery has been open in Evansville since 2012 and already has quite the fan club.
 Owners Nick and Sara Davidson, opened the restaurant in the historic downtown Evansville area, in the newly renovated train depot.
 What makes Tin Man Brewery different from other breweries is the set up.
 Long community tables set just so that customers have to sit next to one another, whether they know each other or not and be able to talk to one another.
 Like some breweries, there is no grill or deep fryer in the taproom.
 Although, you can bring in food from other establishments and order one of the Tin Man’s best to go along with it.
 Not sure what to get?
 Ask your friendly bartender for recommendations!
 The Tin Man is also kid friendly and pet friendly, so if you ever find yourself passing through Evansville, be sure to bring the whole family to the Tin Man!

 Another great local place for good food and good beer is the Half Moon Restaurant and Brewery in Kokomo, Indiana.
 It was Kokomo’s first and only brewpub in the beginning, and prides itself on making great, fresh tasting beer.
 Everything is made by hand at Half Moon, including the food.
 No artificial ingredients or preservatives to be found here!
 Portion sizes are quite healthy and the prices are exceptional too.
 Not sure what to get?
 Try the Half Moon beer sampler, in addition to a hot fudge brownie sundae or Jamaican Jerk Chicken!